rajc1729/django-nextjs-realtime/README.md

 # django-nextjs-realtime

-Here I have created a full-stack application based on Django and Nextjs to get real-time updates for sensors.
+Here I have created a full-stack application based on Django and Nextjs to get real-time updates from sensors.

 ## Features